Athletic Academic Counselors in the Center for Athletic Academic Services serve student-athletes

 Athletic Academic Counselors nominate student-athletes on their respective teams for

-a variety of academic awards, including those sponsored by Conference USA.
-In addition,
+a variety of academic awards, including those sponsored by The American Athletic Conference.

-the Center for Athletic Academic Services recognizes student-athletes on a monthly
+In addition, the Center for Athletic Academic Services recognizes student-athletes

-and semester basis for a variety of awards.
-For specific information on these awards,
+on a monthly and semester basis for a variety of awards.
+For specific information

-Through weekly or bi-weekly meetings, Athletic Academic Counselors provide academic
+Through weekly, bi-weekly or daily meetings, Athletic Academic Counselors provide

-counseling to student-athletes.
-Academic counseling includes, but is not limited to,
+academic counseling to student-athletes.
+Academic counseling includes, but is not

-discussion of academic progress (including recent assignments, projects, and exams),
+limited to, discussion of academic progress (including recent assignments, projects,

-upcoming academic work, evaluation of study skills, and preparedness for travel.
-Counselors
+and exams), upcoming academic work, evaluation of study skills, and preparedness for

 Athletic Academic Counselors serve as academic mentors for student-athletes regarding